 By: David Kervin Jr.

-While lawyers have a variety of practice management tools to assist them at work, the administration of justice at the state court level is often lacking in uniformity and technological innovation.
+Our courts could use better technology in Louisiana, while lawyers have a variety of practice management tools to assist them at work, the administration of justice at the state court level is often lacking in uniformity and technological innovation.
 Technological innovation in filing and docket management, and the use of AI and machine learning could greatly improve judicial efficiency and lead to better, more just outcomes.